danieljcave/inphysical-plans/README.md

 </details>

 ### Delete Comments
 If a user would like to delete a comment and they want it removed.
 If they are logged in and are the author of the comment, just like the update button and delete this comment button is next to it.
-The user can click this and a pop up message displays to check if the user really does want to delete this comment.
-The modal asked the user to confirm that they do. if they do then the comment is deleted and page is refresh and comment removed.
+The user can click this and a pop-up message displays to check if the user really does want to delete this comment.
+The modal asked the user to confirm that they did. if they do then the comment is deleted and the page is refreshed and the comment is removed.
 A message will be displayed for user feedback.

 ![Comment Deleted](/readME-assets/features/delete_comment.png)
 <details>